CBE544/CBE544-2019.github.io/ProjectDescription.md

 At a minimum you should accomplish the following:

 1. Complete the [HW5](../ASE/Getting_Started).
-2. Setup a LiCoO<sub>2</sub> surface (104) and calculate adsorption energies for EC adsorption as three sites for two different metal dopant locations (surface and sub-surface).
+2. Setup a LiCoO<sub>2</sub> surface (104) and calculate adsorption energies for EC adsorption at three sites for two different metal dopant locations (surface and sub-surface).
-3. Do a Bader Charge Analysis on metal doped system and metal doped system w/ EC and compare to the provided systems without and dopant and with an Al dopant.
+3. Do a Bader Charge Analysis on metal doped system and metal doped system w/ EC absorbed (8 total bader charge calculations) and compare to the provided systems without a dopant and with an Al dopant.
 4. Repeat this process on the 001 facet.
 Instead of doing is for surface and subsurface we will do this for Li-terminated and CoO<sub>2</sub> terminated.
 5. Analysis
+    1. Does the dopant have a strong preference for surface vs subsurface?
-    1. How does the metal dopant affect adsorption vs plain LiCoO<sub>2</sub>? vs Al-doped?
+    2. How does the metal dopant affect adsorption vs plain LiCoO<sub>2</sub>? vs Al-doped?
 How is the adosrption different for surface vs sub-surface?
-    2. Do you notice and trends from the bader charge analysis that may contribute to the change in adsorption?
+    3. Do you notice and trends from the bader charge analysis that may contribute to the change in adsorption?
+Look at different site and different facet terminations.
 6. Report (3~5 pages maximum)